KAREN MEHALL PHILLIPS

-Karen Mehall Phillips is the content chief of the NRA Hunters’ Leadership Forum website and social media initiative and senior editor of NRA’s American Hunter.
+Karen Mehall Phillips is the director of communications for the NRA Hunters’ Leadership Forum and senior editor of NRA’s American Hunter.
 An avid rifle and bow hunter, she has hunted for 30 years and in 29 states, Canada, Italy, Finland, Germany, Spain, New Zealand, Greenland and Africa, including for two of the Big Five.

 Karen draws on her experience to educate non-hunters on the critical role that hunters play in wildlife conservation worldwide and to inform them of the dangers anti-hunting extremists present to the future of wildlife conservation.
 She is invested in fighting America's culture war on hunters and hunting and works to shed light on anti-hunters’ blatant attempts to tout emotion and misinformation over scientific facts.

 An NRA Endowment member, Karen worked in the NRA public relations arena prior to joining NRA Publications in 1998.
 She is the founding editor of two NRA official journals: America's 1st Freedom and Woman's Outlook.
 National writing awards include being named the 2015 Carl Zeiss Sports Optics Writer of the Year.
 She actively promotes women and families in the outdoors.
 She is also a member of the Washington metropolitan area's Fairfax Rod & Gun Club, a founding member of the Professional Outdoor Media Association, a member of Safari Club International and a Life member of the Dallas Safari Club and the Mule Deer Foundation.